 Poisonous drugs and medicines may be sent only from the manufacturer or dealer to licensed physicians, surgeons, dentists, pharmacists, druggists, cosmetologists, barbers, and veterinarians (18 U.S.C.
 1716).
 Some poisonous drugs are subject to the requirements for Division 6.1 materials in Chapter 3.

 Nothing in this section precludes the mailing of small amounts of unknown matter suspected of containing controlled substances to a federal, state, or local law enforcement agency for law enforcement purposes.
 Such mailings must comply with the applicable packaging requirements in 453.4.

-If the possession of any type of drug paraphernalia is unlawful under the Controlled Substances Act, the article also is nonmailable (see 453.13).
+It is unlawful to use the mail to transport drug paraphernalia under the Controlled Substances Act.
+If use of the mail to transport an article is unlawful under the Controlled Substances Act, the article also is nonmailable (see 453.13).